hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### How does the simulator work ?

+Upon startup, the simulator loads first the Redfish mockup directory tree in memory.
+It will use this memory copy for both GET and set requests (POST, PUT, PATCH) without modifying the orifinal mockup \`index.json\` files.
+Hence, a restart of the simulator will put it in a fresh and know state.

 When a Redfish client sends a GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the directory of the requested endpoint.

-For POST, PUT and PATCH requests, the simulator validates the target endpoint and its allowable op
+For POST, PUT and PATCH requests, the simulator validates the target endpoint location as well as the request body against the associated endpoint schema.
+If this minimal verification is successfull, it modifies sends back a \`204 OK\` response code with no associated body.

 ### Querying the Mockup Server with iLOrest